Loading...

 All restaurant information in East Village is community-verified with source documentation.
 If you discover a restaurant in East Village that cooks without seed oils, submit it to Oil Watch to help others find clean dining options in Manhattan.

 Yes.
 Oil Watch has verified 15 restaurants in East Village, Manhattan that cook without industrial seed oils.
-These restaurants use healthy alternatives like olive oil, beef tallow, avocado oil, butter, and ghee.
-Browse the map above or visit oilwatch.app/map/new-york for the full NYC list.
+Of these, 9 rated Seed Oil Free and 1 rated Mostly Clean.
+Top-scoring spots include Brodo - East Village, Beloved Cafe & Restaurant, Supper.
+These restaurants use olive oil, beef tallow, avocado oil, butter, and ghee instead of canola, soybean, and corn oil.